jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01.md

 harmonies.

-Axiom II
+## Axiom 2

 To the same extent as the construction of a side is remote from the first degree, the consonance of a part of a circle, cut off by the side, with the whole circle, deviates from the most perfect consonance of unison; or, the allotted place of the figure of which it is the side among other figures is the same as the place of that consonance among the others.

 This subordinate axiom will be adoptedfor the identification of consonances, with respect to their giving pleasure.

-Axiom III
+## Axiom 3

 The sides of the regular and star figures which are not constructible mark off a part of the circle which is dissonant from the whole circle.